sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ## Step 1: Install packages in ST3

 Press `Ctrl+Shift+P`.
 This triggers an *empty* drop-down window.
-This is called Command Palette.
-The cursor is waiting for a command.
+This window is called Command Palette.
+The cursor is waiting for a command in the Command Palette.
 Start typing "Install Package" then press Enter.
 In a few seconds, when the Command Palette window appears again, type "r-ide", and press Enter.
 Notice the updating message at the bottom left of the ST3 window, to see the confirmation of the installation status (such as "*R-IDE package was installed successfully*").
 Repeat this process to install other packages.The packages we need are :

 -   R-IDE (to get syntax highlights),